 Why a Punch to the Jaw Knocks You Out

-The jaw is the far end of a lever pivoting at the neck.
-The same force rotates the head the most, and the brain, lagging a beat behind the skull, twists the brainstem and briefly silences the reticular activating system.
-That is a knockout.
+The jaw is the far end of a lever pivoting at the neck, so a hit rotates the head most.
+The brain lags behind the skull and twists the brainstem, and that shock briefly cuts consciousness: a knockout.
+The exact mechanism is still being worked out.

 In boxing, champions almost always aim for the jaw or the temple.
 Almost never the forehead or the top of the head.